Chris3606/GoRogue/README.md

 		- [SquidLib](#squidlib)

 ## Documentation
 Instructions for getting started with GoRogue, articles detailing its features, and the API documentation can be found on the [documentation website](https://chris3606.github.io/GoRogue/index.html).
 In addition to being on the website, the API documentation show up in Visual Studio as normal.
-GoRogue also has a subreddit at [r/GoRogueLib](https://www.reddit.com/r/GoRogueLib/).
+GoRogue also has a subreddit at [r/GoRogueLib](https://www.reddit.com/r/GoRogueLib/) and a [discord server](https://discord.gg/fxj5kPq).

 The GitHub wiki also contains articles, but these are outdated and are currently in the process of being moved to the above documetation website.